tencentyun/intlcloud-documents/yehe_doc/大数据/弹性 MapReduce/动态与公告/产品动态_intl_en.md

 </tr>
 <tr>
 <td>Added support for cluster events and cluster inspections.</td>
 <td>Added support for recording major change events and exception events in clusters in the console for improved efficiency of cluster troubleshooting.
-Added support for one-time inspections and periodical inspections, making it easier to keep track of the health of your clusters and to deal with exceptions and risks in time.
+Added support for one-time inspections and scheduled inspections, making it easier to keep track of the health of your clusters and to deal with exceptions and risks in time.
  </td><td>2020-06-04</td>
 <td><a href="https://intl.cloud.tencent.com/document/product/1026/36889" target="_blank">Cluster Event</a><br><a href="https://intl.cloud.tencent.com/document/product/1026/36890" target="_blank">Cluster Inspection</a></td>
 </tr>